 How to Appeal a Claim Denial

-STEP 1: Review the End of Benefit Statements (EOBs) for the denial status reason.
+Step 1: Review the Explanation of Benefit Statements (EOBs) for the denial status reason.
 If you do not have these documents, contact the insurance company and request a written denial.

 Reasons for denial often include not medically necessary, experimental treatment, not a covered service, treatment is developmental, or treatment is considered educational.